 Going to the World Travel Market as a blogger is an awesome experience that can boost your blogging social circle, your motivation, and your understanding of working with brands and destinations.
 Embrace it!
 You are going to come out with so much knowledge and so many contacts that you won’t be able to help but to start taking yourself seriously as a blogger.
 If you are able to make connections with fellow bloggers before you leave, definitely schedule a meetup to give you a head-start on networking.

-If you are going to WTM this year, tweet me and I’ll put you in my WTM ‘16 list.
+If you are going to WTM this year, tweet me and let me know.
 Maybe we can even meet up!
 Have other questions?
 Leave them below, or just let me know what you are most excited about!
 Catch ya in London 🙂

 This post contains affiliate links that help keep this website running at no additional cost to you.